OpenLineage/docs/docs/integrations/spark/quickstart_local.md

 ---
-sidebar_position: 1
+sidebar_position: 4
+title: Quickstart with Jupyter
 ---

-# Quickstart with Jupyter

 Trying out the Spark integration is super easy if you already have Docker Desktop and git installed.